 By moving to the cloud, you can help to reduce operational costs while improving IT processes.
 Switching to the cloud also means you only pay for what you use, no need to maintain costly data centers when your important information is hosted in the cloud.
 82% of SMBs report reduced costs as a result of adopting cloud technology and 70% are reinvesting the saved money back into their business according to a survey from Microsoft Office 365.
 For enterprise clients, a study by Accenture found that enterprises who ran cloud services save the most on their energy costs after switching.
 Migrating to the cloud can save businesses of all sizes on operational costs while enhancing IT productivity and processing.
 A Datometry survey of 166 IT Leaders showed 61% of companies move their computing to the cloud to cut costs.
 Cloud solutions provider VMWare estimates that large organizations can save 40% to 50% of their traditional IT operating costs on average by transferring in-house data center facilities to a public cloud service provider.

 The public cloud host offers the required hardware for web servers with security, maintenance, upgrades, and stack configuration included in the service plans.
-Most public cloud hosts bill under a “pay as you go” approach to services.
+Many public cloud companies charge under a “pay as you go” approach.
 The cost of a data center includes more than just your upfront investment costs.
 For example, your business will be on the hook for ongoing support, maintenance, power, cooling, and staffing, which can be significant in today’s business environment.
 ZDNet’s survey of IT budget prediction notes that CIOs are increasingly turning to cloud infrastructure and services in order to increase flexibility and relieve pressure on capital budgets.
 According to Deloitte, business and professional service companies spend 62% of their annual IT budget on internal maintenance.
 Just like everything else, cloud migration allows your business to benefit from economies of scale.
 This is because public cloud hosts like AWS, Microsoft, IBM, Google, and Oracle can reduce their maintenance, upkeep, power, cooling, and staffing costs per server unit, compared to a data center run by a private organization.

 Moving to the cloud allows your business to seamlessly connect systems together and improve efficiency with all your services.
 59% of SMBs report increased productivity from the cloud according to a survey from software company Frevvo.
 Over time, increased load and decreased efficiency take their toll on data centers, just as they do with any machine.
 Traditionally, a business using a data center would have to perform an infrastructure refresh periodically to keep its data center software and hardware updated and functioning properly.
 This is a costly, time consuming, and ever repetitive task that eats up valuable time and resources.
 Today, businesses can instead migrate applications to the cloud at the end of a hardware refresh cycle.
 In the cloud, hardware and software updates are completed by the cloud provider, saving money, time, and ensuring applications are always supported by the most up-to-date infrastructure.
 Cloud services and applications are constantly being improved, updated, and expanded upon based on business needs and consumer desires.
 This means your new cloud environment can grow and expand to meet your business needs while enabling your team to do more than ever before.
 When you migrate to the cloud your business-critical applications will respond dynamically to changes in traffic.
 This means your business can increase productivity and profitability by optimizing to scale up or down to meet demands and only use the resources you need.
 Your cloud provider can also manage the complexity of your infrastructure so you can focus on what matters most, your business.
 The simplicity and ease of the cloud remote access mean that your team can focus on working hard and growing your business.